darkawesome/blog/content/blog/GeologyAnalysis.md

 The F-statistic (34.69) tests the overall significance of the model.
 With a p-value of 1.495e-07, you can reject the null hypothesis that all coefficients are zero.
 This suggests that at least one predictor variable is related to the response variable.

-In summary, the model suggests that there is a statistically significant relationship between socioeconomic Status and persons with no high school diploma.
+In summary, the model suggests that there is a statistically significant relationship between socioeconomic status and persons with no high school diploma.
 The model explains about 34.8% of the variability in socioeconomic status, and the relationship is significant based on the low p-value from the F-test.

 ``` r
 # Histogram of the Response and Predictor Variable